 If you can’t find anything, have someone soak the roof with water in sections so that you can see the leak in action.

 Call some roofers.
 If you don’t do any of this besides calling the roofers, that’s okay.
 Your purpose in doing so is to see if the problem is minor enough that you feel like trying to fix it or to save the roofers you call some time.
-For a free estimate with Rocky Mountain Exteriors, click here!
+For a free estimate on roof repair with Rocky Mountain Exteriors, click here!